honeycombio/loadgen/README.md

 Honeycomb-formatted traces.
 It's highly configurable:

 - `Depth` is the depth (nesting level) of a trace.
-- `Spancount` is the number of spans in a trace.
+- `NSpans` is the number of spans in a trace.
-- `Spanwidth` is the number of extra fields in a span beyond the standard ones.
+- `Extra` is the number of extra fields in a span beyond the standard ones.

-If spancount is less than depth, the trace will be truncated at the depth of spancount.
+If nspans is less than depth, the trace will be truncated at the depth of nspans.
-If spancount is greater than depth, some of the spans will have siblings.
+If nspans is greater than depth, some of the spans will have siblings.

 The names and types of all extra (random) fields will be consistent for a given dataset, even across runs of loadgen so that datasets have longterm consistency.